janderson77/Capstone_Project/README.md

 - At this time all planned features have not been implemented.

-- The next features to be worked on are a mods list page with pagination and a mod search function
+- To be implemented:

+  - Mod update feature

+  - User profile edit feature

+  - Mod and user profile deletion

+  - Mod search

 - This project is proof of concept only.
 Please do not actually upload game mod information.
 The database is cleaned regularly and your data will not persist.